eigenhombre/lll/README.md

 <!-- END EXAMPLES -->

+# Use Cases

+I want to support the following use cases.

+- Compile and execute expressions from the REPL.
+- Compile a program to disk and execute it later, or on another machine.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,